netmod-wg/rfc8407bis/draft-ietf-netmod-rfc8407bis.md

    false negative or false positive matches, then these limitations SHOULD be documented within the typedef or data definition.

-   The following typedefs from {{?RFC6991}} demonstrate the proper use of the "pattern" statement:
+   The following typedef from {{?RFC6991}} demonstrates the proper use of the "pattern" statement:

 ~~~ yang